 The cost of raw materials needed for manufacturing vehicles has remained stable over the past year, meaning there haven’t been significant overall increases or decreases.
 However, there have been some fluctuations, indicating occasional short-term changes in prices.
 This stability in raw material costs is good news for manufacturers, allowing for more predictable budgeting and pricing strategies.
 However, manufacturers need to stay vigilant for any sudden changes that could disrupt production.

+💡 Continued improvements in EV technology, battery life, and charging infrastructure will further enhance the attractiveness of electric vehicles.
+As charging stations become more ubiquitous and charging times decrease, the practicality of owning an EV increases.
 We’re expecting a positive uptick for EV sales.
 Watch out for Tesla’s highly anticipated Robotaxi event which could throw the EV sector into a whole new trajectory.
 This event is set to showcase Tesla's advancements in their full self-driving system, which has evolved to use a complete system of neural networks for perception, navigation, and planning.
+The Robotaxi represents a significant step forward in autonomous driving technology, and the unveiling will provide insights into the capabilities and features of this next-generation vehicle.

 Looking Ahead for the Next Quarter